-But no matter how low the barrier to entry is set for live streaming, there are still plenty of technical processes that happen under the hood to make live streaming possible.
+But no matter how low the barrier to entry is set, there are still plenty of technical processes that happen under the hood to make live streaming possible.
 Transcoding, for example, can ensure your stream is watchable on lower-speed internet connections.

-For example, let’s say you create a video using the MPEG-4 codec.
+Let’s look at an example.
+You create a video using the MPEG-4 codec (a piece of software that got its name from its main function as coder-decoder).
 However, the source where you’re sending the file can only ingest files encoded with the H.264 codec.
 In that case, you would transcode it using the H.264 codec to get a file with a different type of compression.

 - Transrating: a type of change where the bitrate of the video is lowered, reducing its quality and size for easier ingestion over lower-bandwidth connections.

 - Transsizing: a process of changing the resolution of the video, also reducing its quality and size and making it easier for ingestion over low-bandwidth connections.

 What you can’t get while transcoding is a file with a different extension.
 That would require the change of the file format, and that’s not something that happens during transcoding.
 Transcoding changes the contents of the file.
 If you need to change the container, the process is called transmuxing.

 🤔 Encoding vs. transcoding